;

 If you’re feeling skirmish about drinking apple cider vinegar there are additional ways to get its benefits.

 You can take the same dose and add it to your salad dressings, sauces, mayonnaise, vinaigrette, and smoothies.
-It also makes a great marinade for your meats and veggies.

 If you are not sure how to incorporate apple cider vinegar into your diet ask your renal RD for some meal ideas.